snotskie/ttrpg/md/index.md

 ### GM Guide: When to Award Blessing Dice
 <!-- _class: guide -->

-You as a GM should award players Blessing Dice consistently and throughout each session, as many characters’ abilities depend on them.
+You should award players Blessing Dice consistently and throughout each session, as many characters' abilities depend on them.

 What this looks like can vary per GM, per table, or per scene.